Bread Dad

 Can bread be made from oatmeal?

 Oatmeal bread is generally not made completely from oatmeal.
 It is often a mixture of wheat-based flour (usually bread flour) and oatmeal.
-Most oatmeal bread recipes use more wheat-based flour than oatmeal (i.e. 3 cups of bread flour and 1 cup of oatmeal).
+Most oatmeal bread recipes use more wheat-based flour than oatmeal (e.g. 3 cups of bread flour and 1 cup of oatmeal).
 Bakers use more bread flour because it contains gluten protein and this enables the bread to rise during the yeast fermentation process.
 This helps to create a taller & fluffier bread.
 In contrast, oat flakes & oatmeal have very little or no gluten and thus do not rise.
 This inability to rise limits the amount of oatmeal used in many bread recipes.
 Oatmeal is often added to a bread recipe in order to provide healthy oat fiber.

 Is oatmeal bread better?